reiji1020/ccl-component-kit4svelte/README.md

 ## About the development of this library

 The development of component libraries requires a Node.js environment with Version 20 or higher.
-Use npm as the package manager.
+Use pnpm as the package manager.
 Please check the `package.json` for detailed version information.

 We recommend [Volta](https://volta.sh/) for switching Node.js versions.